 parted utility.
 Below is an example of the command and it's output:

-As per the output, the server is equipped with two SCSI disks (/dev/sda & /dev/sdb) in a software RAID configuration (/dev/md3).
+Example: As per the output, the server is equipped with two SCSI disks (/dev/sda & /dev/sdb) in a software RAID configuration (/dev/md3).
 All are highlighted in red in the sample output above.

 After identifying the storage device, create a root directory within the